socrata-platform/tileserver/README.md

 ## Dependencies ##
-TileServer uses ZooKeeper for service discovery, so it must have access to a running instance (there are IPs for the staging ensemble in `reference.conf`).
+TileServer uses ZooKeeper for service discovery, so it must have access to a running instance.

 .png rendering requires access to a running instance of [carto-renderer](http://github.com/socrata-platform/carto-renderer)

-Both of these are configured in `/src/main/resources/reference.conf` and default to `localhost`.
+Both of these are configured in `/src/main/resources/reference.conf` and default to `localhost` and have commented out lines to point to staging.